ShriyashP/Twitter-Sentiment-Analysis-/README.md

 - Successfully detected hate speech with increased model performance.
 - F1-Score: 74.80%

-Contributing

-Contributions are welcome!
-Please create a pull request or open an issue to discuss your ideas.

  License

 This project is licensed under the MIT License.